AynalemN/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. If the path be beautiful, let us not ask where it leads-a script that counts the number of directories in the PATH.
 4. Global variables - a script that lists environment variables.
 5. Local variables - a script that lists all local variables and environment variables, and functions.
+6. Local Variable - a script  that creates a new local variable.
+Name:BEST and Value:School.